JulianKemmerer/PipelineC/docs/DEVICE_MODELS_DESIGN.md

   concave shape above is still worth knowing as context for why splitting helps at all and why gains taper off with more stages; it just isn't something the bit-allocation decision needs to fit a curve to.
-- **`MUX_uintN` genuine bit-chunking remains deferred** (a 1-bit MUX select vs. a 32-bit one really do carry different real delay here — `MUX_uint1_t 0.983ns` vs `MUX_uint32_t 3.268ns` — but `SPLIT_KIND_1LL` leaves are
-  capped at latency 2 regardless of width, trading that potential fmax headroom for simplicity and for not needing per-bit MUX generator changes).
+- **Integer-MUX bit chunking is deliberately feedback-only in the planned sweep.** A 1-bit MUX select versus a 32-bit one carries different measured delay here (`MUX_uint1_t` 0.983 ns versus `MUX_uint32_t` 3.268 ns), and the new raw generator can split the output bank.
+The initial landscape remains atomic to preserve its proven fewest-stage geometry; after a whole-design miss, one bounded midpoint-chunk neighbor is tried.
+This separation is intentional because isolated-leaf ranking did not predict full-design fanout QoR.
 - **No net/interconnect delay.** Matches the sky130 flows measured against (all report zero net delay), but is therefore a pre-PnR estimate, not a post-route number — say so plainly wherever this tool's output is surfaced.